eea/land.copernicus.theme/docs/REDESIGN Readme.txt

 TODO
 ====
-- home: reports - implement
+- Homepage: Reports - implement

-- add / update missing links, check texts - related to newsletter based on feedback to #80175

-- fix responsivity issues

-- tests with IE and other browsers, fix problems
+- tests with IE and other browsers, fix (responsivity) problems

-- Homepage: Could the homepage banner be made smaller by approximately one-third of its current size (whilst remaining larger than the banner of the inner pages)?
-We would like to be able to see more of the homepage content without the need for scrolling.

 - Homepage: Could you swap the (vertical) position of the elements containing (1) the "button cluster" and (2) the News, Events and Reports boxes.